AliciaFrederick/choice-and-chance/content/Time Point Cost Tables.md

 ---
 ## Creating a Form

 You must "create" or "learn" a form to add it to your list of known forms.
-The augments you choose determine how many TP are required to learn it.
+The augments you choose determine how many TP are required to create it.

 | Cost (TP) | 3       | 2       | 2     | 2      | 2       | 2     |
 | --------- | ------- | ------- | ----- | ------ | ------- | ----- |